 Success as an amateur

-At one point, the coach encouraged her to try her luck in the amateur ranks.
+The coach encouraged her to try her luck in the amateur ranks.
 “At least one fight, he said.
 You have talent and who knows if you’ll like it?
 If not, we can leave it at that.”

 Alesia reluctantly agreed but the hard work paid off in amateur competition at Super Lightweight.
 She won her first fight by outlanding a shorter but bulkier boxer.
 The only two setbacks on the road to a championship were a stoppage due to a brutal liver punch and a controversial decision on points.
 She had to use all the weapons in her arsenal to earn national glory, defeating her best rivals one after another in a tough tournament.